UBC-MDS/DSCI-532_2025_27_CA_Wildfire-Dashboard/reports/m3_reflection.md

 - **For Challenging Question**: We added a loading indicator for real-time feedback during updates, improving user experience and preventing confusion about lag.
 Inspired by Group 17’s design:(https://github.com/UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard).

 ## **Features Not Implemented**
-- Filtering by cause of fire was not implemented due to data limits, but we plan to add it to the map tooltip.
-- Financial loss display in Millions of USD or per Acre was not possible due to data constraints.
-- The total area burned summary card was replaced with total financial loss due to data limitations.
+- Tooltip summary of hovering on map to include counts based on damage level was not included.
+Calculating the count was too complex and impacting the performance of the visualization.
+This was due to data inconsistencies and limitations in Plotly's customization.

 -----------------------------------------------------------
 ## **Deviations from Proposal**